exo-cortex/exo-cortex.github.io/content/projects/oval_relatives.md

 {{< figure src="/img/curve_thing_dark.svg" title="[1] this shape is neither round nor oval." >}}

 A few years back I experimented with shapes that are *almost* round, but not quite yet.
-Imperfections that become irritations are very interesting for me.
-Imagine a round mirror, or a picture frame shaped like the object [1] above; would you immediately see that it isn't round?
-Most people would expect it to be round or oval and find it to slightly deviate from the norm.
+Slight Imperfections that become irritations are very interesting for me.
+Imagine a round mirror, or a picture frame shaped like the object [1] above — would you immediately see that it isn't round?
+Most people would subconsciously expect it to be round or oval and find it to slightly deviate from the norm.

 ### 1. the basic shape